cb-ci-templates/ci-templates/casc/README.md

   * https://github.com/cb-ci-templates/sample-app-spring-boot-maven
 * Clone the https://github.com/cb-ci-templates/ci-templates to your terminal and follow the instructions below

-## Optional:Update Shared Library references
+## Update Shared Library references

-Update the reference to the shared library in the template [Jenkinsfile](../templates/mavenMultiBranch/Jenkinsfile) Currently, there is a reference to the shared library histed in hei GitHub organsiation.
+Update the reference to the shared library in the template [Jenkinsfile](../templates/mavenMultiBranch/Jenkinsfile) Currently, there is a reference to the shared library hosted in thi GitHub Organisation.
 Since you cloned the Shared Library to your organisation, you might want to update the repository URL

 From
 ```
 env.SHAREDLIB_GIT_ORG="cb-ci-templates" //"cb-ci-templates"
 ```
 To
 ```
 env.SHAREDLIB_GIT_ORG="<YOUR_GITHUB_ORGANISATON>" //"cb-ci-templates"
 ```